-- ☐ If the safety belt is not buckled when the key is turned to the ON position, the light comes on for 1 to 2 minutes and the chime sounds for 4 to 8 seconds. - If the safety belt is buckled while the light is on and the chime is sounding, both the light and chime will turn off.

-☐ If the safety belt is buckled before the key is turned to the ON position, the light will come on for 4 to 8 seconds with no chime.
+- \Box If the safety belt is not buckled when the key is turned to the ON position, the light comes on for 1 to 2 minutes and the chime sounds for 4 to 8 seconds. - ☐ If the safety belt is buckled while the light is on and the chime is sounding, both the light and chime will turn off. - ☐ If the safety belt is buckled before the key is turned to the ON position, the light will not illuminate and the chime will not sound.